tomy0000000/images/README.md

 ## Installation

-All image (service) comes in both two format, `Dockerfile` and `Docker Compose`.
+Most image (service) comes in two format, `Dockerfile` and `Docker Compose`.

-Generally, Docker Compose is widely suggested, but is subject to order of install guide given in each README.
+Generally, Docker Compose is designed to used for daemonized services, whereas Dockerfile is designed to run as a development runtime.
+Consult each README for detailed usage.

 ## Custom Setting